Mechanical Maintenance Technology

 Career Opportunities

 BSC’s Mechanical Maintenance Technology program is the first of its kind regionally and within the North Dakota University System.
 Graduates are prepared for entry-level jobs in the power and process plant industries, factories, institutions such as hospitals and schools, and other commercial or private enterprises that require complex, industrial machinery and equipment.
-Top paying industries for these jobs are power generation, pipeline distribution, petroleum and biofuel refineries, food manufacturers, and other manufacturing companies.
+High paying mechanical maintenance jobs can be found in power generation, pipeline distribution, petroleum and biofuel refineries, food manufacturers, and other manufacturing companies.

 Additional Information